 - c.
-A one-credit career technology studies (CTS) course submitted as COM, incomplete (INC) or WDR is considered completed for funding purposes when a student has worked on and been assessed on at least 50 per cent of the course content. - d.
-Funding is provided for repeated courses if the funding criteria in this section are met and the previous course mark was less than 100 per cent. - e.
-Funding will not be provided for any course if the prerequisite(s) was not completed and/or waived in the same term or a prior term. - f.
-For regular courses submitted as COM or WDR and delivered to students online or by distance learning, the attendance funding criteria may not apply (refer to 9 b.). - g.
-For all regular and CTS courses, schools must maintain course outlines, detailed assessment records of student work in the course, records of student withdrawal, and final marks.
-Attendance records must also be maintained for non-CTS courses. - Work Experience courses will be funded when the student has earned a mark of 25 per cent or greater. - the student has completed a minimum of 75 hours on the worksite to be funded for their first 3 credits. - ii. the student has completed a minimum of 25 hours for each credit earned thereafter to a maximum of 250 hours (10 credits). - iii. when the student works a total number of hours not divisible by 25 hour increments, the school will be funded for the lowest number of credits earned (e.g., if a student works 112 hours, they will be funded for a 4 credit course for the 100 hours worked, regardless if they registered for a higher credit course.
-To achieve 5 credits, the student would have to work for at least 125 hours). - iv. time sheets for Work Experience must be recorded and signed by the student and the employer. - i.
-Funding will not be provided for an off-campus course if the prerequisite HCS3000; Workplace Safety Systems is not completed by the student prior to the student's placement in the first offcampus learning experience.
-Students enrolled in Knowledge and Employability off-campus education courses may use Workplace Readiness 10-4 in lieu of HCS3000: Workplace Safety Systems as the prerequisite.
+Funding is provided for repeated courses if the funding criteria in this section are met and the previous course mark was less than 100 per cent. - d.
+Funding will not be provided for any course if the prerequisite(s) was not completed and/or waived in the same term or a prior term. - e.
+For regular courses submitted as COM or WDR and delivered to students online or by distance learning, the attendance funding criteria may not apply (refer to 7 b.). - f.
+For all courses, schools must maintain course outlines, detailed assessment records of student work in the course, records of student withdrawal, attendance records and final marks for seven years. - g.
+Work Experience courses will be funded when the student has earned a mark of 25 per cent or greater. - the student has completed a minimum of 75 hours on the worksite to be funded for their first 3 credits. - ii. the student has completed a minimum of 25 hours for each credit earned thereafter to a maximum of 250 hours (10 credits) per grade level. - iii. when the student works a total number of hours not divisible by 25 hour increments, the school will be funded for the lowest number of credits earned (e.g., if a student works 112 hours, they will be funded for a 4 credit course for the 100 hours worked, regardless if they registered for a higher credit course.
+To achieve 5 credits, the student would have to work for at least 125 hours).

+- iv. time sheets for Work Experience must be recorded and signed by the student and the employer and retained by the school as a record of student work. - h.
+Funding will not be provided for an off-campus course if the prerequisite HCS3000: Workplace Safety Systems is not completed by the student prior to the student's placement in the first off-campus learning experience.
+Students enrolled in Knowledge and Employability off-campus education courses may use Workplace Readiness 10-4 in lieu of HCS3000: Workplace Safety Systems as the prerequisite for Work Experience and/or Workplace Practicum courses.

-- 9. Course Completion Status Codes: - All course submissions for funding require a course completion status code.
-The following describes the status codes: - A COM status should be used when a student finishes a regular course or when a student successfully completes a CTS course.
+7. Course Completion Status Codes:

+All course submissions for funding require a course completion status code.
+The following describes the status codes:

+- a.
+A COM status should be used when a student finishes a course.
 A course completion status of COM may be used for all courses. - b.
 A WDR status should be used when a student chooses not to complete a course and the school agrees to remove the student from the course.
 When a completion status of WDR is used, the course will not appear on a student's transcript.
 A course completion status of WDR may be used for all courses. - c.
-An INC status should be used when a student does not withdraw from a CTS course yet does not demonstrate mastery of all the learner expectations identified in the Programs of Study.
+For the 2019/20 school year, an INC status may be used in place of a grade below 50 per cent when a student does not withdraw from a CTS course yet has not achieved all the learning outcomes identified in the Programs of Study.
 An incomplete status has no associated mark(s).

-10. CEU Funding Recovery Schedule:
+8. CEU Funding Recovery Schedule: